Is my child too ill for school?

 Encourage your child to throw away any used tissues straight away and to wash their hands regularly.

 There's no need to keep your child off school if they have head lice.

-If your child has impetigo, they'll need antibiotic treatment from the GP.
+If your child has impetigo, they'll need treatment from a GP, often with antibiotics.

 Keep them off school until all the sores have crusted over and healed, or for 48 hours after they start antibiotic treatment.

-Encourage your child to wash their hands regularly and not to share towels, cups and so on with other children at school.
+Encourage your child to wash their hands regularly and not to share things like towels and cups with other children at school.

-If your child has ringworm, see your pharmacist unless it's on their scalp, in which case you should see the GP.
+If your child has ringworm, see your pharmacist unless it's on their scalp, in which case you should see a GP.

 It's fine for your child to go to school once they have started treatment.

-If your child has scarlet fever, they'll need treatment with antibiotics from the GP.
+If your child has scarlet fever, they'll need treatment with antibiotics from a GP.
 Otherwise they'll be infectious for 2 to 3 weeks.